About Red Heart Blue Head

 An organisation’s success will always depend on how engaged, aligned and focused its people are.
 The most successful organisations earn their success, First they win their own people over.
 Then they win over everyone else.
 How Super-tribal is your organisation?

-“You can’t buy a good culture, you have to earn it through your actions and intentions.
-Once you know how, it’s usually fairly easy to reverse bad culture”
+“You can’t buy a good culture.
+You have to earn it through your actions and intentions.
+Once you know how, it’s usually fairly easy to reverse a bad culture”

 Simon James Rhodes